Document

 • High Administrative Costs: Issuing and maintaining GDRs can be expensive for companies.

-• Low Liquidity: GDRs often trade in institutional markets, reducing liquidity compared to domestic shares.
+• Low Liquidity: GDRs are often traded in institutional markets, resulting in reduced liquidity compared to domestic shares.

-• Currency and Political Risks: Fluctuations in exchange rates or political instability in the issuer’s home country can impact GDR value.
+• Currency and Political Risks: Fluctuations in exchange rates or political instability in the issuer’s home country can affect the value of GDRs.

-• Economic Risks: Investors face risks tied to the foreign company’s home market, such as recessions or financial crises.
+• Economic Risks: Investors face risks associated with the foreign company’s home market, including recessions or financial crises.

 • Tax and Fee Deductions: Dividend payments may be subject to international taxes and currency conversion fees.